audulus/docs/index.md

 -   To pan, use two fingers on your trackpad, or hold the Option/Alt key and drag.
 You can also zoom out, hover your mouse over a new focal point, and zoom back in - this may seem an odd way to navigate at first, but it is much faster than simply panning because it requires less mouse movement.
 -   *Apple Magic Mouse users:* swipe on the mouse to pan, hold the Control key and swipe vertically to zoom.
 You may need to turn off "Use scroll gesture with modifier keys to zoom," in the Zoom section of the Accessibility control panel in System Preferences.
 -   To select a node/module, just click on it!
--   To select multiple nodes/modules, hold shift while clicking each one, or use the lasso tool as described above.
+-   To select multiple nodes/modules, hold shift while clicking each one individually, or use the lasso tool as described above.
 -   To make a connection between nodes/modules, drag a connection from an output to an input.
 You *cannot* draw a connection from an input to an output.
 -   to disconnect, drag from an input
 -   to get help on a node, right click and select "Help"

 *Note 1:* (By Mark Boyd, Chief Evangelist and Creator/Curator of the Module Library) - The Module Library is named *The Library of Babel* after a Jorge Luis Borges story, which imagines a mystical library that contains not only every book ever written, but every book that could ever *be* written.
 You are perhaps more familiar with the Biblical story of the the Tower of Babel, which, mythically, the Babylonians were building as a kind of space-elevator to Heaven.
 Jehovah grew afraid of the power of people working together, and destroyed the project by cursing its workers to speak in a multitude of languages.
 Unable to communicate, the project came to a hault, and the tower eventually crumbled.
 This is the Judeo-Christian explanation for why all people do not speak the same language.
-Perhaps you are familiar with the concept through Neil Gaiman's *The Sandman*, where Borges's library is referred to as the *Library of Dreams* which contains all the unfinished potential work of every author living and dead.  *So, what does any of this have to do with Audulus?* Well, I wanted to convey the sense of infinite possibility that Audulus 3 now holds - and most of all, what can be accomplished when people all over the world - even through language barriers ( 日本人こんにちは！) - can do when they work together.
-Audulus, in a sense, is its own universal language.
+Perhaps you are familiar with the concept through Neil Gaiman's *The Sandman*, where Borges's library is referred to as the *Library of Dreams* which contains all the unfinished potential work of every author living and dead.  *So, what does any of this have to do with Audulus?* Well, I wanted to convey the sense of infinite possibility that Audulus 3 now holds - and most of all, what can be accomplished when people all over the world - even through language barriers ( 日本人こんにちは！) - can do when they work together. *Audulus, in a sense, is its own universal language*.
 Anyone can, with enough time and probing, understand how any module works without needing to ask its creator.
 Also, every module and patch from version 3 and onward will be backwards compatible - meaning nothing will ever be lost or forgotten.
 While some more established digital modulars exist, you are entering this program at the beginning of something very special, and *you* get to be a founding creator.
 That said - yes, I understand that it is currently a maze of menus.
 Know that we are working very hard to streamline both the iOS and computer navigation of this library.
 Just stick with it for now and know that it will get better and faster soon - it will *have* to when eventually the module library contains 1000+ modules.

 ---